GautamGupta/bb-legacy-plugins/bbpress-latest-discussion-for-wp/trunk/readme.txt

 The administrator can also set the behavior for this plugin.
 Even if your bbpress is not intergrated with your wordpress.
 U still can use this plugin with a little change on the option page.

+Bbpress Latest Discussion has been around since almost 2 years ago at Bbpress.org

 == Installation ==

-Simply download the Zip-Archive and extract all files into your wp-content/plugins/ directory.
+Simply download the Zip-Archive and extract all folder into your wp-content/plugins/ directory.
 Then go into your WordPress administration page, click on Plugins and activate it.
 Go to BbLD Option page, to setup this plugin.

-== Frequently Asked Questions ==
+make sure the path become like this `wp-content/plugins/bbpress-latest-discussion/`

+It is to make sure that wordpress find the plugin correctly so it can check for new update.

-I’ve created three template tags you can use in your pages:
+I’ve created two template tags you can use in your pages:

 1. `wp_bb_get_discuss()` : Show Bbpress latest discussion on wp static page.
 2. `wp_bb_get_discuss_sidebar()` : Show Bbpress latest discussion on wp sidebar.